 It can’t be helped, though.
 It’s just human nature.

-While it is true there are home improvements that could turn your neighbors into your enemies in San Antonio Area , you shouldn’t let that put you off your dreams and plans for your home.
+While it is true there are home improvements that could turn your neighbors into your enemies in San Antonio and Surrounding Cities. , you shouldn’t let that put you off your dreams and plans for your home.
 Using the right approach, you can move forward with your home-improvement plans without creating any “neighbor issues.”